alexryans/Lynchburg/readme.md

 - [scss-lint config documentation](https://github.com/brigade/scss-lint/tree/master/lib/scss_lint/linter)

 #### Footnote
 If you are dorky enough to run `setup.sh` on your Lynchburg maintenance project you'll lose everything that has not been pushed to github.
-You'll have to do a new git clone and make any changes and start again.
+You'll have to do a new `git clone` and start again.